On Uncertainty Calibration for Equivariant Functions: Background

-If $f$ has point-wise correct equivariance for all $x \in X$, $g \in G$, then we simplify and say that $f$ has correct equivariance.
-The nomenclature follows for incorrect and extrinsic equivariance as well.
+If $f$ has point-wise correct equivariance for all $x \in X$, $g \in G$, then we say $f$ has correct equivariance.
+The same follows for incorrect and extrinsic equivariance as well.
 In the case that $f$ has correct equivariance, we assume $f$ lies in the considered hypothesis class~$\mathscr{H}$.
 This assumption aligns with \cite{wang2024general} and is realistic, since several universality results for equivariant models are already known \citep{yarotsky2022universal}.